system-transparency/stfe/README.md

 that the same binaries are published for everyone can be _verified_.

 Starting to apply the pattern of transparent logging is already an improvement without any end-user enforcement.
-TODO: fixme.
+It becomes easier to detect honest mistakes and attacks against your website or package repository.

-For example, binaries (maliciously signed or not) that have yet to be logged can be detected by a monitor.
-To make the most out of siglog, end-users should enforce public logging sometime in the future.
-This means that a binary in the above example would be _rejected_ unless a corresponding signed checksum is logged.
-Such enforcement will require a gradual roll-out to be realistic.
+To make the most out of siglog in the future, end-users should start to enforce public logging.
+This means that a binary in the above example would be _rejected_ unless a corresponding signed checksum is publicly logged.

 ## Design considerations
 We had several design considerations in mind while developing siglog.
 A short